Technology and Spirituality

 (the place where all the world's knowledge is stored and where one can travel

 using out-of-body techniques).
-I therefore believe that a study of such texts
+I therefore believe that a study of such

 could be useful in understanding the dynamics of cyberspace as the quintessential